 In the shadowy world of Cold War-era federal security operations, few firearms reflect the convergence of tactical necessity, government contract secrecy, and evolving firearm design quite like the Colt Model 633—a compact 9mm submachine gun built for the U.S. Department of Energy’s security teams.
 Now, four decades later, its spirit lives on in a faithful...

-The Morse Carbine: America’s First Metallic Cartridge Military Arm
+The Morse Carbine: One of America’s Earliest Metallic Cartridge Military Arms

 The Morse Carbine stands as one of the most remarkable yet overlooked innovations of the American Civil War.
 Developed in the crucible of national conflict, this unique breechloading firearm marked a bold leap forward in military arms—embracing the concept of metallic cartridges years before it became standard.
 While it never reached widespread deployment, the Morse...